Premo14/personal-site/README.md

 ### Running Locally With Docker

 1. **Install Prerequisites**:
    - [Docker](https://www.docker.com/): Ensure that Docker is installed on your system.
 Docker provides the tools needed to build and run Docker containers.
 You can download and install Docker Desktop from the [official installation page](https://docs.docker.com/engine/install/) for your operating system (Windows, macOS, or Linux).
-Follow the installation instructions provided on Docker's website.

 2. **Clone the Repository**:
    ```bash